-If you are unhappy about a funding decision, you must contact the staff member responsible for handling your application to let them know about your concerns.
+If you are unhappy about a funding decision, you must first contact the staff member responsible for handling your application to request feedback and raise your concerns.

-This contact can be in writing, by e-mail, fax or by telephone within 10 working days of the date of the letter of rejection/letter of offer.
+• The contact must be within 10 working days of the date of the letter of rejection/letter of offer.

-If, following your discussions with the staff member, you still think that the funding decision is flawed on the basis that either the Arts Council failed to follow its own procedures, or that its procedures were deficient, you can formally request a Review of the funding decision as set out below at Stage 2.
+If, following your initial discussions with the staff member via writing, e-mail or by telephone, you still think that the funding decision is flawed on the basis that (a) the Arts Council failed to follow its own procedures, or that (b) its procedures were deficient, and you intend to proceed with a formal request for a funding review of the decision, you must meet with an ACNI staff member prior to submission of your Funding Review Request paperwork.

 Reviews will only be considered on the grounds that:

-(a) The Arts Council failed to follow its own procedures or processes as described in the Guidance Notes for the particular scheme, a copy of which can be obtained from our website www.artscouncil-ni.org
+(a) The Arts Council failed to follow its own procedures or processes as described in the Guidance Notes for the particular scheme.

 (b) If you feel the procedures or processes set out in the guidelines are deficient.

-Failure to identify which of the above 2 criteria applies will result in your application for a Review being invalidated.
+• You fail to identify which of the above 2 criteria applies to your request, or

 Your request for a funding review will be passed to the Director of Operations.
 If your request is considered valid it will follow one of the following procedures, dependent on the grant programme and/or amount of grant requested.